 What Causes Lung Cancer

 Smoking is the number one cause of lung cancer.
 It causes about 90 percent of lung cancer cases.
 Tobacco smoke contains many chemicals that are known to cause lung cancer.
 If you still smoke, quitting smoking is the single best thing you can do for your lung health.
-Learn how to quit smoking »
+Learn how to quit smoking.

 Smokers are not the only ones affected by cigarette smoke.
 If you are a former smoker, your risk is decreased, but has not gone away completely—you can still get lung cancer.
 Nonsmokers also can be affected by smoking.
-Breathing in secondhand smoke puts you are risk for lung cancer or other illnesses.
+Breathing in secondhand smoke puts you at risk for lung cancer or other illnesses.

 Radon exposure is the second-leading cause of lung cancer.
 Radon is a colorless, odorless radioactive gas that exists naturally in soil.
 It comes up through the soil and enters buildings through small gaps and cracks.
 One out of every 15 homes in the U.S. is subject to radon exposure.
 Exposure to radon combined with cigarette smoking seriously increases your lung cancer risk.